 Talk about a pleasant surprise, thinking that all Disney Springs dining reservations were taken for the evening (because the Disney app should know best, right?) only to discover that there was availability on OpenTable!
 To cap it all off, you can even earn points to spend on things like dining rewards and Amazon gift cards by simply making and showing up to your reservations.

 Of course, if you’re stuck without a reservation, you can always try to get on the walk-up list.
 Although, depending on what time you visit, your wait time can vary greatly, from a reasonable 10 to 15 minutes to closer to an hour or more.
-Or, if you’d rather not spend time waiting, you can always stick with a quick service restaurant or grab something quick from a snack stand instead.
+Or, if you’d rather not spend time waiting, you can always stick with a counter-service restaurant or grab something quick from a snack stand instead.

 Best Disney Springs Restaurants

 There are so many places to eat at Disney Springs that trying to pick the best one can often seem impossible.
 On the bright-ish side, at least long lines and a lack of dining reservations can help to narrow things down a bit.
-All crowds and lines aside, however, there’s no denying that there are tons of delicious Disney Springs restaurants with atmospheres and menus that simply can’t be missed.
+All crowds and lines aside, however, there’s no denying that there are tons of pretty delicious Disney Springs restaurants with atmospheres and menus that simply can’t be missed.
 So, without any further ado, here’s our complete list of the best Disney Springs restaurants.

 Best Disney Springs Table Service & Signature Restaurants

 Of all the different kinds of restaurants at Disney Springs, most are table service and signature restaurants.
-While both table service and signature restaurants involve placing your order with a server and having your meal delivered directly to you, dining atmospheres vary greatly depending on which restaurant you choose.
+While both table service and signature restaurants involve placing your order with a server and having your meal delivered directly to you, Disney Springs atmospheres vary greatly depending on which restaurant you choose.
 We’re talking everything from intricate dining rooms designed to look like prehistoric forests and caves to restaurants with simple yet elevated décor.

 Although children are welcome at all restaurants on Disney property, you may find that the vibe isn’t exactly what you’d call kid friendly.
 That being said, children’s menus are offered at almost all table service restaurants, so you should never have to worry that your little one won’t be able to find something to eat.